 - Image Optimization Plugin.
-Many image optimization plugins already include options for converting and displaying images as WebP files.
+Many image optimization plugins, including Jetpack, already include options for converting and displaying images as WebP files.
 Check your plugin’s documentation to see how to enable the options for your site.

 - WebP Plugin.
-Instead of an optimization plugin, you also can use a specially-designed plugin like WebP Converter for Media to automatically convert uploaded images to WebP.
+Instead of an optimization plugin, you also can use a plugin to automatically serve your images as WebP.

 Faster Sites with WebP and Pressable

 If you’re interested in WebP, you probably want your site to load as fast as possible.
 Reducing your image file sizes in half with the awesome compression of WebP is a great place to start.
 The other way to ensure your site works as fast as possible is to pick the right host.

 At Pressable, our hosting services deliver the best performance possible for WordPress sites.
 Our cloud-based managed hosting service makes managing your site simple while offering 100% uptime and lightning-fast speed.
 Oh, and WebP support?
 We’ve got that covered.
 Our global CDN network also supports WebP, so you can reap all the speed-enhancing benefits of using this new image format.

 To learn more about how Pressable makes WordPress work better, book a custom demo today.

 Jessica serves as the Director of Operations for Pressable and spends her days focused on creating the best managed WordPress hosting experience possible.
 She's been using WordPress since 2008 and has been serving in WordPress-focused roles since 2010.
 When she's not working, you can find her spending time with her family, serving in her community, watching hilarious dog videos online, or brewing a pitcher of iced tea.